samotanitesh247-ship-it/amazon-clone-project/README.md

 ## 📌 Overview

-This **Amazon Clone** is a frontend-focused project that mimics the **UI and basic functionality** of the Amazon website.
+This **Amazon Clone** is a **frontend-only project** created to practice and demonstrate **HTML5 and CSS3 skills**.
-It is built to practice **web development fundamentals**, responsive design, and real-world layout structuring.

-The project demonstrates how a large-scale e-commerce interface can be designed using **clean HTML, CSS, and JavaScript**.
+It replicates the **visual design and structure** of Amazon’s homepage, including navigation bar, product sections, and footer.

+⚠️ This project does **not include JavaScript** and is intended purely for **UI and layout practice**.

 ---

 ## ✨ Features

-- 🏠 Amazon-like Home Page
+- 🏠 Amazon-like homepage layout
-- 🔍 Product Listings
+- 🔍 Header with logo, search bar & navigation
-- 🛒 Add to Cart UI
-- 📦 Product Cards & Sections
+- 📦 Product sections & cards
+- 🎨 Clean and modern UI
-- 🎨 Responsive Layout
+- 📱 Responsive design (basic)
-- 🧭 Navigation Bar similar to Amazon
+- 🧭 Footer similar to Amazon
-- 📱 Mobile-friendly design

 ---